About Angram

 Crime and Anti-Social Behaviour in Angram

-Recorded crime levels are broadly in line with the national average.
-Anti-social behaviour is prevalent across Angram, with 32 recorded incidents in January 2026.
+Recorded crime levels are higher than the national average.
+Anti-social behaviour is prevalent across Angram, with 32 recorded incidents in March 2026.

 Deprivation and Employment in Angram